This page may contain affiliate links. Learn More.

 Raised garden beds are fairly popular among gardeners these days.
 What’s all the hype?
 There is nothing wrong with gardening right in the ground, but raised beds offer some different options to gardeners as growing spaces.
+Beginning gardeners and seasoned ones alike love raised bed gardening!

-Building raised beds can be expensive and it does take time to build them and fill them.
+Building raised beds can be expensive and it does take time to build and fill them.
 They can also fix a whole host of gardening problems and for us at Little Sprouts, they work.

 Raised beds help your soil warm up faster in spring and stay warm longer in the fall.
 Why?
 Because they are up above ground level.
-This helps the sun to reach more of the surface of the soil and warm it quicker when you are waiting for gardening season or wanting to extend it later into fall.
+This helps the sun to reach more of the surface of the soil and warm it quicker when you are waiting for gardening season or want to extend it later into fall.

 Raised beds can be a great fix for terrible growing soil.
 In my area of Oklahoma, I have about a half inch of silt, then underneath there is about 6 inches of clay, then about 8 inches of shale and under that, boulders.